-Skylark’s all-star Marketing Associate Arushi Mehra recently visited the upscale, on-trend, all-inclusive UNICO 20°87° Riviera Maya.
+Skylark’s all-star Marketing Manager Arushi Mehra recently visited the upscale, on-trend, all-inclusive UNICO 20°87° Riviera Maya.
 After an indulgent long weekend, she's back in NYC with a dewy golden tan and TONS of insider info on the hottest hotel in the Yucatán Peninsula.

 Keep scrolling for top trip highlights and an exclusive Skylark offer.

 Skylark's lead travel advisor Marley Gibbons recently visited Turks and Caicos—home to powder white beaches, water that's a hundred shades of blue and the best island punch around.
 After soaking up the sunshine, indulging in signature spa treatments, tasting some of the finest seafood and returning to Skylark with an envious tan—she's ready to share her island secrets!

 Skylark's Marketing and Editorial Associate, Arushi Mehra recently visited the picture-perfect town of Tangalle in the Southern Province of Sri Lanka.
 After a week of indulging in mouth-watering curries, sailing through lotus-filled lagoons, Instagramming dancing peacocks and visiting a 200-year old temple—the newest addition to our team is ready to report back on this Southeast Asian gem!

 With winter blustering its way up the East Coast, two Skylarkers—director of industry and marketing partnerships Jes Ware and editorial associate Esther Ro—headed to warmer climes.
 Their destination: Los Cabos, where the sunsets are pure magic and the landscape evokes the land before time.
 Here’s their report: